 * Do not forget to pack up flip-flops, sunscreen, hat, sunglasses, T-shirts, shorts and beachwear.

-* Don’t stay on crowded beaches of Calangute and Baga, explore more beaches.
+** Don’t stay near crowded beaches of Calangute and Baga, explore other beaches.

 * Don’t venture into the sea, if there is a red flag on the beach.
 Follow the instruction and use common sense to remain safe.